minio/docs/source/includes/common-minio-external-auth.rst

    - User DN Search Filter

    Not all configuration options are available in the MinIO Console.
-   For additional settings, use the MinIO Client or environment variables.
+   For additional settings, use :mc:`mc idp ldap` or :ref:`environment variables <minio-server-envvar-external-identity-management-ad-ldap>`.

 .. end-minio-ad-ldap-console-enable

 .. start-minio-identity-management-plugin-url